Sawn/docker-bukkit/README.md

 # Docker Bukkit

-A Docker Bukkit/Spigot server based on Alpine.
+A Docker Spigot server based on Alpine and OpenJDK 12.

 ### Running the server

 To start the server and accept the EULA in one fell swoop, just pass the `EULA=true` environment variable to Docker when running the container.
-I recommend mounting a directory from your host onto `/data` in the container to make map and server data persistent.
+I recommend mounting a directory from your host onto `/minecraft` in the container to make map and server minecraft persistent.

-`docker run -it -v /data:/data -p 25565:25565  -e EULA=true --name mc_server spidie/bukkit`
+`docker run -it -v /minecraft:/minecraft -p 25565:25565  -e EULA=true --name mc_server sawn/minecraft-spigot`

 To run in the background (recommended), add the `-d` flag.

-**NOTE**: At this point in time, the `-it` flags are **_strongly recommended_** as without them, the server appears to try to hog 100% of the CPU.
-We are working on a solution.

-### Spigot included

-Yes, even though the repo's name is `bukkit`, we have included the lovely spigot server as well.
-To run the spigot server, supply it as an argument like so:

-`docker run -it -v /data:/data -p 25565:25565  -e EULA=true --name mc_server spidie/bukkit spigot`
+To specify an UID/GID for the user executing spigot, set UID/GID environment variables (default: 1000).

 ### Configuration

-You can bring your own existing data + configuration and mount it to the `/data` directory when starting the container by using the `-v` option.
+You can bring your own existing minecraft + configuration and mount it to the `/minecraft` directory when starting the container by using the `-v` option.
 You may also pass configuration options as environment variables like so:

-`docker run -it -e DIFFICULTY=2 -e MOTD="A non-standard message" -e SPAWN_ANIMALS=false spidie/bukkit`
+`docker run -it -e DIFFICULTY=2 -e MOTD="A non-standard message" -e SPAWN_ANIMALS=false sawn/minecraft-spigot`

 This container will only attempt generate a `server.properties` file if one does not already exist.
 If you would like to use the configuration tool, be sure that you are not providing a configuration file or that you also set `FORCE_CONFIG=true` in the environment variables.